litesoft-go/chatgpt4generated-go-printer/README.md

 # chatgpt4generated-go-printer
-chatGPT4 generated printer for multi-module example
+chatGPT4 generated printer module

+One of the dependencies for: chatgpt4generated-go-main

+part of the multi-module example